orcestra-campaign/data2ipfs/README.md

 One of these data formats is the [Zarr](https://zarr.dev) format, which is designed to store large, chunked, compressed, N-dimensional arrays.

 This repository provides Python scripts that convert the various raw data sets collected during ORCESTRA to Zarr.

+## Running the scripts

+This repository includes a [uv](https://docs.astral.sh/uv) project structure, which defines a strict set of dependencies.
+You can run each script by calling:

+    uv run <script>